Save time and money. Start college now.

 - A completed Start College Now application approved and signed by the school board listing the eligible courses.

 - A current high school transcript.

 The program opens the door to greater learning opportunities for those who are motivated to get started on their careers and who are ready to try a new learning environment.
 If you are interested you must notify your local school board — using the application form — by March 1 for the fall semester or October 1 for the spring semester.
 Forms are available in your high school guidance office or see your high school counselor for more information.

-An actual technical college course, using college textbooks and materials, is taught to high school students in a high school setting.
-An agreement between the technical college and high school spells out conditions you must meet to successfully complete the course.
-The course is taught by your high school instructor and college credits are awarded and recorded on a technical college transcript upon successful completion of the course.
+Transcripted credit agreements are developed when a technical college course is taught in a high school setting by a certified high school instructor using 100% of technical college competencies and grading policies.
+The transcripted credit agreement details the conditions you must meet to successfully complete the course.
+College credits are awarded and recorded on a technical college transcript upon successful completion of the course.

 Youth Apprenticeship is a comprehensive one or two-year elective program that combines academic and technical classroom instruction with mentored on-the-job learning for high school students.
 Enrolling in the program will provide you with the opportunity to effectively make the connection between school and the workplace.
 Once you master the required program competencies, you will receive a state-issued skill certificate which is recognized by educators and leaders of business and industry.
 The program is administered by the Department of Workforce Development, in partnership with the Department of Public Instruction and the Wisconsin Technical College System.
 Northwood Tech will award credits to students who have successfully completed a Youth Apprenticeship program.
 Contact your high school guidance counselor if you are interested in this type of learning experience.